Mohammedaltaher/ClipBoardWhatsApp/README.md

 - **Numbers only (no extra text)**: Only detect standalone phone numbers
   - ✅ When enabled: Processes `+1234567890` but ignores `Call me at +1234567890`
   - ✅ When disabled: Processes both formats
+- **Use WhatsApp desktop app**: Open the installed WhatsApp desktop app instead of web browser
+  - ✅ When enabled: Uses `whatsapp://` URL scheme to open desktop app
+  - ✅ Fallback: If desktop app fails, automatically uses web version
+  - ✅ When disabled: Uses WhatsApp Web in browser
 - **Check interval**: How often to check clipboard (default: 1 second)

 ### Config File